edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 ## Multi-level topics and wildcards

 The EdgeX MessageBus uses multi-level topics and wildcards to allow filtering of data via subscriptions and has standardized on a MQTT like scheme.
 See [MQTT multi-level topics and wildcards](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) for more information.

-The Redis implementation converts the Redis Pub/Sub multi-level topic scheme to match that of MQTT.
-In Redis Pub/Sub the "**.**" is used as a level separator, "\*" followed by a level separator is used as the single level wildcard and "*" at the end is used as the multiple level wildcard.
-These are converted to "/" and "+" and "#" respectively, which are used by MQTT.

 The NATS implementations convert the NATS multi-level topic scheme to match that of MQTT.
 In NATS "**.**" is used as a level separator, "\*" is used as the single level wildcard and ">" is used for the multi-level wild card.
 These are converted to "/", "+" and "#" respectively, which are compliant with the MQTT scheme.